 - 1/4 cup extra virgin olive oil

 Cut the tough bottom portion off of the asparagus spears -- this is usually about 3-inches or so.
 Then peel the asparagus and set up a steamer on the stove with water just beneath the rack.
 Bring the water in the steamer to a boil and place the peeled asparagus spears on the rack and cover.
-Steam to the desired doneness; the asparagus should be moist and tender, about 6 minutes.
+Steam until tender, about 6 minutes.
 Drain the asparagus and "shock" it by placing it in a bowl of ice-water for about 3 minutes.
 This will stop it from cooking any further and help to keep the bright color.
 Then cut the spears in half, both vertically and horizontally.

 In a large mixing or serving bowl, toss the asparagus with the greens, shallots and cheese.
 Set aside.